aptos-labs/aptos-core/README.md

 $ move-spec-test --help
 ```

-Move Specification tool runs Move Mutator internally, however there is possibility to run it manually.
+Move Specification tool runs Move Mutator internally, however there is a possibility to run it manually.
 To check possible options run:
 ```bash
 $ move-mutator --help
 ```

 By default, the output shall be stored in the `mutants_output` directory unless otherwise specified.
-The mutator tool also respects `RUST_LOG` variable.
+The mutator tool also respects the `RUST_LOG` variable.

 To generate mutants for all files within a test project (for the whole Move package) run:
 ```bash